 |

-My son’s life was ended way to quick and the question of why will never be answered.
-I learned when I was very young that trying to find the answer of why a tragedy happens is a waste of precious time.
+My son’s life was ended way too quickly, and the question of why will never be answered.
+I learned at a very young age that trying to find the answer to why a tragedy occurs is a waste of precious time.
 I taught my son to live his life to the fullest and he lived more in his short life than many people live in a lifetime.
 I believe we all have a purpose in life.
-My son touched so many people lives giving them smiles from his laughter, a strong shoulder to lean on, and he left them with joy and a drive to continue and never give up no matter what life throws at you.
-My son won’t ever be gone since his memory will live in my heart forever.
-Being a writer I will keep his stories alive to tell his children and anyone who will listen.
-Stories that will make you laugh, cry, and bring out the love deep inside of you.
-There is a simple message I want to leave with everyone, smile more often, let the little things in life that bother you disappear, live each day of your life to the fullest, and tell your loved ones how much you love them.
-I don’t have the magic button to take the sorrow and pain away, but my life will continue on, whether it is for one more day, month, or many, many years, and I will always remember my sweet baby boy. |
+My son touched so many lives, giving them smiles from his laughter, a strong shoulder to lean on, and he left them with joy and a drive to continue and never give up, no matter what life throws at you.
+My son will never be gone, since his memory will live in my heart forever.
+Being a writer, I will keep his stories alive to tell his children and anyone who will listen.
+Stories that will make you laugh, and cry, and bring out the love deep inside of you.
+There is a simple message I want to leave with everyone: smile more often, let the little things in life that bother you fade away, live each day to the fullest, and tell your loved ones how much you love them.
+I don’t have the magic button to take the sorrow and pain away, but my life will continue, whether it is for one more day, month, or many, many years, and I will always remember my sweet baby boy. |

 |